The 17 Best Golf Irons to Buy Today [Ranked & Reviewed]

 The 2023 TaylorMade P770 irons blend traditional design and modern technology, offering golfers the best of both worlds.
 These irons are aimed explicitly at low-handicap golfers who value forgiveness and distance without compromising the classic appearance.

 The FLTD CG technology ensures improved launch and playability, providing golfers consistent performance and lower spin rates.
-The incorporation of SpeedFoam Air reduces density and dampens sound, resulting in a medium-soft feel and a pleasing impact sound.
+The incorporation of SpeedFoam Air reduces density and dampens sound.

 TaylorMade P790 (Best Players Distance Irons)